 But, to achieve this result, you need to structure your incentive program with certain best practices in mind.

 Your incentive program should start with daily feedback about collector performance.
 Both positive and negative feedback is essential and impacts a collector’s performance.

-Positive feedback improves self-esteem, competence and confidence, whereas negative feedback drives training activities and behavioural change.
+Positive feedback improves self-esteem, competence, and confidence, whereas negative feedback drives training activities and behavioral change.
 You’ll need to experiment with the right mix, but the fact remains: collectors can’t improve if they don’t know what they’re doing right and wrong.

 Keep your collections incentive program simple, too.
 Pick a few dynamic goals you’d like to improve in your department and associate an improvement goal with each one.
 Finally, set a date by which you’d like to complete the goal.

 There are different types of incentives you can offer your collectors: financial incentives and non-financial incentives.